 Keeping the goal in mind

 You may have raised an eyebrow at the previous reference to Cancellara’s self-doubt.
-Didn’t the steely Swiss recently win the Olympic time trial on the roads around Rio de Janeiro?
+Didn’t the steely Swiss win the Olympic time trial on the roads around Rio de Janeiro?
 Yes, and nobody came close to his golden ride.

 But this brings us to another major psychological aspect of cycling: goals.